 - Security: Although we are naming it last, security is undoubtedly the most important challenge.
 Computer and information security gaps can be greater in remote work situations, so organisations must ensure that any communication tools that are implemented will strengthen information security, rather than weaken it.

 The future of remote work

-With the advent of 5G, and smartphones becoming ever more powerful, we can assume that emerging communication technologies will focus more and more on this type of device, and that mobile communication channels will have a greater role in helping organisations to improve their interactions with customers and suppliers.
+With the advent of 5G, and smartphones becoming ever more powerful, we can assume that emerging omnichannel messaging technologies will focus more and more on this type of device, and that mobile communication channels will have a greater role in helping organisations to improve their interactions with customers and suppliers.
 Artificial intelligence will help to power this evolution, allowing organisations to interact in a safe, fluid and automated way.